vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Prover/zk-prover-mock.md

 }
 ```

-This channel will be open until the client decides to close it.
+This channel will remain open until client decides to close it.
 In this way, the client can continue requesting proofs by sending the message `Batch`.

 ### Cancel
 If the previous channel is closed and the server has computed a proof, the client can cancel it with this call.

 The client does not need to enter data to make this call.
-The prover returns the status to confirm that the proof calculation is canceled.
+The prover returns the status to confirm that the proof calculation is cancelled.

 ### GetProof
-Function to get the last calculated proof.
+This function gets the last calculated proof.

 The client does not need to enter data to make this call.
 If the status is `FINISHED`, the last proof is returned.